38

 Poor Value

 The financial data raises serious concerns about University of New Mexico-Main Campus.
-With a net cost of $15,489 per year and median graduate earnings of only $44,792 ten years out, the payback period stretches to 20.6 years.
+With a net cost of $15,489 per year and median graduate earnings of only $44,792 ten years out, the estimated payback period exceeds 20.6 years.
 For most students, the financial return does not justify the cost.

 Areas of concern include weak earnings relative to cost and concerning loan repayment rates and a long payback period.